 In my life I have gone from being poor to poorer, back to poor and then to middle class.
 Growing up, my family perpetually hovered over the poverty line.
-All of my clothes were hand-me-downs, as were all of our vehicles (well, except the one that was bought from a junkyard for $50).
-There were many nights when my dinner consisted of a can of beans or corn.
+All of my clothes were hand-me-downs, as were all of our vehicles (well, except the one that was bought from a junkyard for $50.
+It wasn’t bad until it left me, my mom and sister on the side of the road).
 We had a roof over our heads, though, so we were wealthier than some.

 All of that is to say that I understand poverty and the mindset it creates.
 We had it better than a lot of people, that’s for sure, but I know what it’s like to grow up thinking that one day — one day — you’ll be rich and you can buy all of the things that you want.
 You’ll have a big house and nice cars and so much more.
 You’ll be rich and you’ll make sure people know it.

 To give an example, when I was a teenager and started making my own money, I would always make sure to get to-go cups if they had the restaurant logo on them because I wanted people to see that I could afford to eat at said restaurant.
 “Ha!”
-The cup would say, “that’s right, I can afford to eat at Bono’s!”
-(Hey, now.
-Bono’s is fancy af to a teenager…) That is what poverty does to you.
+The cup would say, “that’s right, I can afford to eat at Bono’s!” (which is pretty fancy to a broke teenager…) That is what poverty does to you.